CEN30317a/core-app/README.md

 ###Database Info
 * Updates to the database are handled by the app automatically

+* To change development database connections, go to '/core-app/config/env/development.js'
+	- Provide link to desired database on Line 7, on the far right
+	- Provide appropriate credentials to database on lines 9 and 10

-* To change database connections, go to '/core-app/config/env/production.js'
+* To change production database connections, go to '/core-app/config/env/production.js'
 	- Provide link to desired database on Line 11
 	- Provide appropriate credentials to database on lines 13 and 14